vlasovskikh/obraz/doc/plugins.md

 The generation process is split into three steps:

-1. Loader functions populate the site dictionary by reading source files from the base directory
+1. Loader functions populate the site dictionary by reading files from the source directory
 2. Processor functions modify the site dictionary (e.g. sort data)
 3. Generator functions create files in the destination directory based on the site dictionary